Deepfakes in Business: How Can You Protect Your Rep?

 on June 8, 2021

-If any of the 1.4 million fans of @deeptomcruise on TikTok don’t read the fine print, they may walk away from a video of Tom Cruise rhapsodizing over a strawberry Blow Pop and think it’s legit.
+If any of the 1.4 million fans of @deeptomcruise on TikTok or other social media don’t read the fine print, they may walk away from a video of Tom Cruise rhapsodizing over a strawberry Blow Pop and think it’s legit.
 (It’s not).
 The popular account exists solely to share deepfakes of the actor—fake videos named for the deep-learning artificial intelligence that helps users create them.

 While @deeptomcruise may be silly fun, the FBI predicts that this same kind of AI will increasingly be levied in an effort to harm.

 “There are fake videos that do funny things, like the old JibJab ones,” says tech lawyer Jennifer Beckage with Beckage Law Firm in Buffalo.
 “But we’ve also got people using this kind of artificial intelligence to put people’s faces on pornographic images, or to take legitimate videos but tweak the messaging slightly to cause an uproar or political upheaval, or even to impersonate the voice of a CEO.
 Obviously, in the wrong hands, this AI can cause significant and serious threats to the public, to individuals, to overall safety, not to mention ignite political tensions.”